Luc Albrecht

 Hi, I'm Luc

-Think critically.
-Decide better.
-Achieve your goals.
+Think clearly.
+Decide wisely.
+Reach your goals.

 Critical Thinking

-In short: better thinking, better outcomes.
+In short: Better thinking leads to better outcomes.

 (Carucci, 2024; Marr, 2022; World Economic Forum, 2025; Morewedge et al., 2015; Larrick & Feiler, 2015)